adamnoto/Remexify/README.md

       raise e
     end

-Starting from version 1.2.0, you can omit `file`, `method`, and `line` from the hash, thus the gem will automatically deduct those remaining 3 essential debugging information.
+Starting from version 1.2.0, you can omit `file`, `method`, and `line` from the hash, which the gem will try to deduct by itself.

 ```ruby
       Remexify.error e, class: self.class.name